zy911k24/ModEM/README.md

 argument and if present will write out the full electro-magnetic solution in the specified file.

-If compiled ModEM with MPI, you can run the above example with MPI:
+If you compiled ModEM with MPI, you can run the above example with MPI:

 ```bash
 $ mpiexec -n 2 ./Mod3DMT -F m1.ws Templdate_de.dat fwd.BLOCK2.dat esoln.BLOCK2.dat
 ```

 When running ModEM with MPI, you **must** use at least **two** MPI tasks.
-For all versions of ModEM, except SP2 compiled with `-FG`, the max number of MPI tasks you can use is `(2 x nTransmitters) + 1`.
+For all versions of ModEM, except SP2 compiled with `-DFG`, the max number of MPI tasks you can use is `(2 x nTransmitters) + 1`.
 Where the number of transmitters is the number of periods/frequencies.
-Thus you can run with 9 tasks: 4 transmitters multipled by 2 polarizations + 1 main task.
+Thus you can run with 9 tasks: 4 transmitters multipled by 2 polarizations + 1 main task:

 ```bash
 $ mpiexec -n 9 ./Mod3DMT -F m1.ws Templdate_de.dat fwd.BLOCK2.dat esoln.BLOCK2.dat